Table of Contents

 To avoid this, Abraham and Sarah agreed to introduce Sarah as his sister so Abraham would not get hurt.
 Eventually, King Abimelech saw Sarah and wanted her for himself.
 The king ultimately makes Sarah his wife, but God appears before him to warn him that he is living in sin since Sarah is, in fact, Abraham’s wife.

 Sarah was returned to Abraham.
 Abraham admitted that the reason he lied was that he feared getting hurt.
 He did not expect the king to be a man of God.
-Abraham’s story teaches us that we must remain truthful, even when we fear the consequences.
+Abraham’s story teaches us to remain truthful, even when we fear the consequences.

 Ananias and Sapphira